steno1/portfolioReact2/README.md

 # Web Developer Portfolio Documentation

-This documentation provides detailed instructions for setting up and deploying your web developer portfolio site.
+This documentation provides detailed instructions for setting up and deploying my web developer portfolio site.
 It outlines the steps i followed to create my portfolio site using React and various libraries and components.

 ## Table of Contents